17th January 2020

 In one of the lightest parts of the image is a number, 527.
 Light for me in this exercise represents Hope.
 In the Bible, John 8:12 reads, ‘I am the Light of the World.‘ For me, when I believed, there were two sources of light in the world, the physical light of day and the spiritual light of Jesus.

 Going through trauma and praying for a positive outcome, support and strength and also praying for love, I thought God/ Jesus had turned their back on me.
 In his place was PC Brennan, collar number 527.
-He was first respondent with his colleague who uttered the first words in person after I had to dial 999 to have my ex partner arrested for domestic abuse – the final straw with his hands around my neck, from here the support of 527 was paramount in me saying and sticking with the phrase “No More!”
+He was first respondent with his colleague who uttered the first words in person after I had to dial 999 to have him arrested for domestic abuse – the final straw with his hands around my neck, from here the support of 527 was paramount in me saying and sticking with the phrase “No More!”
 The number 527 features in some of my digital works as images in their own right, but here it symbolises hope and the light in my traumatic darkness and the step forwards into it.

 Self-portrait – DESPAIR